-I mean, unless you want to keep on waiting … maybe you are staring at the receptionists legs or something else along those lines, ;-), you certainly wouldn’t pipe up and ask, “You still want me to keep on waiting here, don’t you”?
-Of course not.
+I mean, unless you want to keep on waiting … maybe you are staring at the receptionists legs or something else along those lines, ;-).

 Here, in the Philippines (and maybe this is related to my philosophical “meek” dissertation, or my story about the daring Philippine airline ticket print out the other day. it seems there are a lot of people who have a subconscious need to be told no … to reinforce the kind of hidden mindset that ‘good things never happen to me’, or something like that.

 Someone will go in a store, looking for something, and the question will be phrased like, “You don’t have butter, do you?”.